VIVUS Inc. (VVUS)'s Financial Results Comparing With Arena Pharmaceuticals Inc. (NASDAQ:ARNA) | New Business Observer

 |5.16

-Table 1 highlights VIVUS Inc. and Arena Pharmaceuticals Inc.’s gross revenue, earnings per share and valuation.
+In table 1 we can see VIVUS Inc. and Arena Pharmaceuticals Inc.’s gross revenue, earnings per share and valuation.

 Profitability